MohaimenH/hashnode-blog/ckex6pddk0265hds12efa634k.md

 With the new semester starting, all my side projects and/or ideas were slowly taking the back seat.
 Suddenly, I found myself with not too much time on my hands.

 However, I am quite confident that I will manage this balancing act and hopefully be on track to complete the projects I am currently working on, alongside my studies.
+After all, everything in life is a learning experience and I hope to get better than ever at managing my workload & time.